Bring back the great family road trip

 Eat Local SA

 Want to eat like a local on the Limestone Coast?
-There's honey, native preserves, pickled walnuts and emu mettwurst, plus the region's famous lobsters and wagyu beef.
+There's honey, native preserves, pickled walnuts and emu mettwurst, plus lobsters and wagyu beef.
 Eat Local is an easy way for you to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

 The Limestone Coast is the perfect self-drive destination.
 Plan your holiday with the Limestone Coast Visitor Guide.
 The guide contains plenty of information about self-driving options, things to see and places to stay along the way.